eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 ## Benchmarks - DTLS Graceful Restart

-The benchmark server is now extended to "save" the connection state (into memory) and "load" it again.
+The benchmark server is now extended to "save" the DTLS connection state (into memory) and "load" it again.
 For demonstration, type

 ```
 save